Physics Settings

 Bounce Threshold

-The relative velocity below which the restitution coefficients are assumed zero.
-Using a non-zero value improves stability by preventing small oscillations.
+The relative velocity below which the restitution coefficient is assumed to be zero.
+Using a non-zero value improves the stability of the simulation by preventing small oscillations.

 Depenetration Velocity

 The maximum separation velocity to use when resolving penetrating rigid bodies.
 Using a high value will resolve penetrations more quickly, resulting in harder contacts, but can introduce instability.
-Lower values cause rigid body collisions to be resolved over multiple frames, resulting in softer contacts, and improving stability for stacks of boxes.
+Lower values cause collisions to be resolved over multiple frames, resulting in softer contacts and improving stability for stacks of boxes.

 Position Iterations

 The number of solver iterations to use for resolving constraint positional/geometric error.
-The default value is 16, which generally provides a good balance between accuracy and performance.
-A higher number of iterations may be required when there are interactions between rigid bodies with large mass ratios, or for machines with many joints.
-If joints are breaking apart then try double the number of position iterations until the desired result is obtained.
+The default value is 16, which is a good balance between accuracy and performance.
+A higher number of solver iterations may be required for interactions between rigid bodies with large mass ratios, stacks of boxes, or for machines with many joints.
+If you see the joints breaking apart, try doubling the number of position iterations until the simulation becomes stable.
 The maximum number of position iterations that can be used is 255.

 Velocity Iterations